 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D4S indeed provides for movie recording, while the 1Ds Mark II does not.
 The highest resolution format that the D4S can use is 1080/60p.

 Feature comparison: Canon 1Ds Mark II vs Nikon D4S

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the D4S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.70x).
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Nikon D4S in connection with corresponding information for a sample of similar cameras.

 The 1Ds Mark II writes its imaging data to Compact Flash cards, while the D4S uses Compact Flash or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.